Whiteknight/whiteknight.github.com/drafts/threading_vision_2.md

 of "concurrency primitives" upon which everything else can be built.
 This is a fine approach, and easy enough to implement, but doesn't do anything to provide a default solution to projects just trying to get started without needing to implement threading themselves.
+It also doesn't help us decide what default we should build on top of those primitives.
 The big point of Parrot is to provide this common platform for compiler and project developers to use to get a jump start.
 We implement things so you don't have to.
 We would rather provide a basic system which users can customize to fit specific semantics rather than provide only the tools for building a system and expect everybody to build their own from the ground up.

+Big, well-staffed projects should have the ability to throw the defaults out and roll their own to meet their own particular needs.
+Smaller projects should be able to use what we provide to get moving immediately, even if what we provide isn't 100% perfect in the long run.

 The second point is a continuation on the first idea.
 We want a system which can appear to be heavy-weight like posix, or more light weight like what